-Work on updates of the Racine County and Walworth County park and open space plans is expected to be completed in 2013.
+Work on the update of the Walworth County park and open space plan is expected to be completed in 2014.

 Responses to requests for park and open space data from Commission files and requests for technical assistance on park and open space planning matters, typically in the form of letter reports, with appropriate maps, tables, figures, and aerial photographs included as attachments.